CCMMMA/wacommplusplus/README.md

 ```bash
 ./wacommplusplus
 ```
-WaComM++ will perform a dry run (the model will not actually calculate the particles transport and diffusion).
+WaComM++ will perform a dry run (the model will not calculate the particles' transport and diffusion).
 The demo data files will be downloaded from [meteo@uniparthenope](http://data.meteo.uniparthenope.it:/opendap/opendap/wcm3/d04/), preprocessed, and saved in processed directory.